Rolling Out Guru: Best Practices

 Key details to convey:

-- The information reps can find in Guru, how to search, and the meaning of verification/knowing when their information is up to date.
+The information reps can find in Guru: especially how to search, and the meaning of verification/knowing when their information is up to date.
 Showing them relevant examples in your account will impress upon them the immediate ways in which Guru can help them.

-- Implementing Guru, like any other system, requires a change in habits.
-With that in mind, the following tips help you encourage use after the initial roll out.
+Implementing Guru, like any other system, requires a change in habits.

-- Set up Guru Context (Pro edition) to have Guru suggest relevant information.
+Set up Guru Context to have Guru suggest relevant information.
 This encourages adoption because it assembles your team's information for them and allows managers to ensure they're seeing the most meaningful information for their situation.